AI in Mining: Myths and Facts

 Myth: AI and ML will replace all the people in your operation with algorithms

 Fact: The technology doesn’t replace people at all.
 What it does is enhance workers’ ability to do their jobs with better information.
-Read our blog about ML algorithms do just that!
+Read our blog about how Machine Learning algorithms do just that!

 Myth: Working with AI is like working with a sentient person.